-No charges for Sacramento police in killing of unarmed black man
+Sacramento policemen won't be charged in killing of unarmed black man

 Members of Clark’s family filed a lawsuit in January against the police officers and the city of Sacramento for wrongful death, claiming racial profiling and use of excessive force.

-Reporting by Gina Cherelus; Additional reporting by Dan Whitcomb; Editing by Daniel Wallis and Leslie Adler
+Reporting by Gina Cherelus and Dan Whitcomb; Editing by Daniel Wallis and Leslie Adler